The Most (and Least!) Important Elements that Impact Your Website Conversion Rate

 Improving your webpage load times

 A controversial one here, as this is often mentioned as important.
 The truth is that unless your pages are noticeably slow at loading (over 5 seconds) and you are in a very competitive market that visitors can easily go elsewhere to buy what you offer, then improving load times likely won’t have much impact on your conversion rates.
+I’ve experienced this with many clients.

 Personalizing your website to improve engagement

 This newer trend has many tools specializing in this.
 While this helps to show more relevant content to your visitors and can work well, you should only start personalization efforts after you have improved your website to a good CRO standard first.
-It doesn’t matter how much you personalize your website if it has poor usability and isn’t very engaging — it still won’t convert very well.
+It doesn’t matter how much you personalize your website if it has poor usability and isn’t very engaging, it still won’t convert very well.

-Improving things that your HiPPO wants done
+Improving things that your HiPPO wants

 Medium importance on conversion rate